Continuous Wigner-Mott transition at $\nu=1/5$

 {\it Two-leg ladders.-} We perform calculations with the XC2 geometry for two different choices of the hopping parameters.
-We denote the hopping amplitude along the short direction $t$ and the amplitude along the long direction $t^\prime$ (see Fig.~\ref{fig:introFig}).
-For (a) $t=t^\prime$, the bandstructure leads to $2$ Fermi points (FP), as in Fig.~\ref{fig:twolegpanel}a, while for (b) $t=6t^\prime$ there are $4$ FP as in Fig.~\ref{fig:twolegpanel}f.
+We denote the hopping amplitude along the long direction $t$ and the amplitude along the short direction $t^\prime$ (see Fig.~\ref{fig:introFig}).
+For (i) $t=t^\prime$, the bandstructure leads to $2$ Fermi points (FP), as in Fig.~\ref{fig:twolegpanel}a, while for (ii) $t^\prime=6t$ there are $4$ FP as in Fig.~\ref{fig:twolegpanel}f.
 Let us denote the metallic phase in the corresponding bosonized model as $C\alpha S\beta$, where $\alpha~(\beta)$ denote the number of charge (spin) modes, respectively.
-For both cases, we find a WM insulator on the two-leg ladder for $U/t\gg1$ and a metallic Luttinger liquid (LL) for $U/t\ll1$ (see Fig.~\ref{fig:introFig}c).
-However, we do {\it not} find a direct transition between these two phases with increasing $t$.
-We find that the WM insulator first transitions into an intermediate phase with {\it gapless} charge excitations but {\it gapped} spin excitations across $t_{c1}/U$.
-This intermediate phase hosts gapless spin-singlet Cooper-pair excitations, even though the electron-like excitations are gapped.
-With increasing $t$, there is a subsequent transition at $t_{c2}/U$ where the spin gap closes and we recover the LL.
-Thus, the melting of the WM insulator fits into the schematic shown in Fig.~\ref{fig:introFig}a.
-For case (a), the WM insulator melting transition follows the sequence $C0S0\rightarrow C1S0\rightarrow C1S1$, while for case (b), the sequence is given by $C0S0\rightarrow C1S0\rightarrow C2S2$.
+For both cases, we find a Mott insulator on the two-leg ladder for $U/t\gg1$ and a metallic Luttinger liquid (LL) for $U/t\ll1$ (see Fig.~\ref{fig:introFig}c).
+We do {\it not}, however, find a direct transition between these phases -- rather, with increasing $t/U$, the {WM} insulator first transitions into an intermediate phase with {\it gapless} spin-singlet Cooper-pair excitations and a gap to spin excitations.
+Further increasing $t$, there is a subsequent transition at $t_{c2}/U$ where the spin gap closes and we recover the LL.
+Thus, the melting of the {WM} insulator fits into the schematic shown in Fig.~\ref{fig:introFig}a.
+For case (i), the Mott insulator melting transition follows the sequence $C0S0\rightarrow C1S0\rightarrow C1S1$, while for case (ii), the sequence is given by $C0S0\rightarrow C1S0\rightarrow C2S2$.
 In both cases, the transition proceeds via an intermediate Luther-Emery liquid ($C1S0$).
-We elaborate below on three different diagnostics we use to characterize these two-step transitions.
+This is the fluctuating ``superconducting" phase, that appears in a purely repulsive model without {\it any} retardation effects by melting the localized spin-singlet Cooper pairs.
+This two-step transition is summarized in Fig.~\ref{fig:twolegpanel} for cases (i) (panels a-e) and (ii) (panels f-j).
+As the phenomenology is largely the same, we will limit our discussion in the main text to case (i); please see~\cite{si} for a discussion of case (ii) as well as further details on these observables.